 Absolutely.
 But if your career is going well on the big screen there’s no need for a change.

 And you don’t have to work so hard.
 You know, a lot of the TV shows they do long hours and they do a lot of days and you don’t get a lot of time.
 But the good thing is, if you get one that’s made in LA, or made in a place you want to be, you get to go home every night.

 I don’t know.
 It’s hard to predict where they’re going to make the TV show.
 I know a lot of people that live in LA and they end up being away from home, they say “We’re making the TV show and it’s in Canada so I never get to see my kids.”
 So, that can be problematic.

-Amongst your films, do you have a favourite?
-[Or: what is your favourite Jason Statham movie, Jason Statham]
+Amongst your films, do you have a favorite?
+[Or: what is your favorite Jason Statham movie, Jason Statham]

 I have good memories of working with Guy Richie.
 He started me in the business, so I owe him so much, and I’ve always enjoyed the films.
 Those two films, Lock Stock and Snatch were just such a great thing for me.

 And I also like The Bank Job.
 The Bank Job for me, was a great opportunity for me to do some good acting, you know?
 Other people might people might dispute that fact (laughs).
 It was a great story, a true story, and I got to work with some brilliant actors and I’m really proud of that movie.

 Jason Statham, thank you very much.